sakoho81/miplib/Readme.md

 ## How do I install it?

 I would recommend going with the *Anaconda* Python distribution, as it removes all the hassle from installing the necessary packages.
+MIPLIB should work on all platforms (Windows, MacOS, Linux), however I do not actively test it on Windows.
+On MacOS the CUDA GPU acceleration currently does not work, because there are no NVIDIA drivers available for the latest OS versions.

 ### Here's how to setup your machine for development:

   1. There are some C extensions in *miplib* that need to be compiled.
-Therefore, iff you are on a *Mac*, you will also need to install XCode command line tools.
+Therefore, if you are on a *mac*, you will also need to install XCode command line tools.
 In order to do this, Open *Terminal* and write `xcode-select --install`.
 In addition, if you already upgraded to MacOS Mojave, you will also have to install the following: `open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg`.
-If you are on *Windows*, you will need the [C++ compiler](https://www.microsoft.com/en-us/download/details.aspx?id=44266)
+If you are on *Windows*, you will need the [C++ compiler](https://wiki.python.org/moin/WindowsCompilers)

-3. Open *Terminal* and Clone the *MIBLIB* repository from Bitbucket: `git clone git@github.com:sakoho81/miplib.git`.
-The code will go to a sub-directory called *miplib* of the current directory.
+3. Clone the *MIBLIB* repository from GitHub (`git clone git@github.com:sakoho81/miplib.git`).
+The code will be saved to a sub-directory called *miplib* of the current directory.
 Put the code somewhere where it can stay for a while.
 You may need to generate an SSH key, if you have not used GitHub previously.

 4. Go to the *miplib* directory and create a new Python virtual environment `conda env create -f environment.yml`.

 5. Activate the created virtual environment by writing `conda activate miplib`

 6. Now, install the *miplib* package to the new environment by executing the following in the *miplib* directory `python setup.py develop`.
 This will only create a link to the source code, so don't delete the *miplib* directory afterwards.

 ### And if you are not a developer